-2. Accounting policies (continued) 2.17 Fund accounting
+2.17 Fund accounting

 General funds are unrestricted funds which are available for use at the discretion of the Governors in furtherance of the general objectives of the College and which have not been designated for other purposes.

 Investment income, gains and losses are allocated to the appropriate fund.